procore/sdt-uav/README.md

 ## Creating a Model

 If you want to create a view model before associating it with a template, use `uav.model`.
-It can come in handy when a model refers to itself at render time.
+This can come in handy when a model refers to itself at render time.

 ```
 const model = uav.model({